Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Evaluation

-\textbf{Experimental Setup.} Our experiments are conducted on the Tensorflow machine learning framework~\cite{abadi2016tensorflow}, running with one Intel(R) Xeon(R) 3.5GHz CPU and two GeForce GTX 1080Ti GPUs.
-Our proposed ``feature distillation'' method is implemented on the heavily modified EvadeML-Zoo~\cite{xu2018feature}, a benchmarking and visualization tool for adversarial machine learning.
+Our experiments are conducted on the Tensorflow DNN computing framework~\cite{abadi2016tensorflow}, running with Intel(R) Xeon(R) 3.5GHz CPU and two parallel GeForce GTX 1080Ti GPUs.
+Our proposed feature distillation method is implemented on the heavily modified adversarial machine learning library--EvadeML-Zoo~\cite{xu2018feature} for white and gray-box settings and BPDA attack~\cite{athalye2018obfuscated} for white box setting.
+To better illustrate the image compression based mitigation, we choose the large-scaled ImageNet dataset as our benchmark.
+Four other input-based countermeasures, including default JPEG~\cite{dziugaite2016study,kurakin2016adversarial}, bit-depth (one of the feature squeezing methods by reducing the bit number of an image pixel) ~\cite{xu2018feature} and the recent proposed TV Minimization (TVM) and Image Quilting~\cite{guo2017countering} , are selected as the baselines to compare with our proposed feature distillation.